dkim1112/QuantaBot/ReadMe.md

    pip install --upgrade <dependency being updated>
    ```

 3. Ensure that your OpenAI has enough credit balance, else it won't be making successful API calls.
-This can be checked at (platform.openai.com)
+This can be checked [here.](platform.openai.com)
 4. Make sure to search up the error message that appears on the terminal window.
 5. Hand type the terminal commands, instead of copying and pasting.

 ## **[Testing] Model Evaluation and Diagnostic Tools**

 Before developing the main chatbot interface, this section shows how the internal components of the retrieval system were tested and evaluated independently.
-By running a series of experiments-including statistical visualizations, metric-based comparisons, and LangChain evaluations - I aim to identify the most effective configurations for semantic search and information retrieval.
+By running a series of experiments - including statistical visualizations, metric-based comparisons, and LangChain evaluations - I aim to identify the most effective configurations for semantic search and information retrieval.
 This includes analyzing embeddings, scoring methods like F1, NDCG, MRR, Recall@K, and evaluating the trade-offs between accuracy, speed, and memory efficiency across various approaches.

 > ℹ️ **Note**
 > All files and descriptions relevant to testing can be found in the `src/testing` directory.